upmaru/memovee-tama/person-detail/querying.md

   - General: "details," "information," "about," or no specific role mentioned.
   - Popularity: "popularity," "popular," "famous."
   - Image: "image," "photo," "picture," "profile."
-- **Nested Object ID**:
-  - When querying for nested object like `person-combined-credits.crew` or `person-combined-credits.cast` be sure to include the `person-combined-credits.cast.id` and `person-combined-credits.crew.id` in the `_source` field as they can be used in subsequent queries.

 ### Query Examples
 #### Single Item Query (General Details)